-What’s at stake for Apple ahead of 2018’s Gather Round media event?
+What's at stake for Apple ahead of 2018's Gather Round media event? - VentureBeat

 Several years after releasing its first real wearable, Apple is now the leading smartwatch maker in the world.
 Sales of the LTE version of the Apple Watch Series 3 have apparently been better than expected — and a way for phone carriers to cuff users to their services — though plausible, unconfirmed rumors persist that less expensive Series 1 models continue to be Apple’s top sellers.

 I wouldn’t call Apple’s position with Apple Watch particularly shaky, but its lead and revenues are nowhere close to the positions it has staked out with the iPhone.
-A big slip-up could let a well-placed rival surge in shipments, but in a year that will see new Apple Watches get bigger screens and related under-the-hood improvements, it’s hard to imagine anything changing drastically here.
+A big slipup could let a well-placed rival surge in shipments, but in a year that will see new Apple Watches get bigger screens and related under-the-hood improvements, it’s hard to imagine anything changing drastically here.

 The exception could be price — I’m personally going to be watching for stealthy price adjustments to the lower and middle parts of the Watch lineup.
 Apple could do something to drive up ASPs this year, such as finding a way to drive more demand to the Series 4 versus earlier models.
 On a related note, will the Series 1 disappear in favor of the previously discontinued Series 2, be replaced by the Series 3, or stick around at an even lower price point?
 Apple has some interesting pricing and “Watch family” options here that could kill off sub-$200 fitness band rivals, but it remains to be seen whether the company will pull that trigger.